 The outcome of these analyses and the corrective actions are presented for approval by the Board of Directors do Banco through periodic reports.

-Banese’s risk management structure is linked to the Superintendence of Risk Management and Controls and the Strategic Management and Control Executive Department.
-It has a Capital and Risk Management Committee that helps Senior Management in decision-making.
+Banese’s risk management structure is linked to the Risk Management Superintendence and the Strategic Management and Finance, Controls and Investor Relations Office (FCIRO).
+It has a Capital and Risk Management Committee, internal and non-statutory, comprised of career technicians of the institution that helps Senior Management in decision-making.

 Please see below the organizational chart of the control and risk management structure.

 The purpose of the Capital and Risk Management Committee is to assist the Executive Board in its duties related to the adoption of strategies, policies and measures focused on risk management.
 It is composed of internal members who understand, in an integrated and comprehensive manner, the risks that may impact the institution.